TinyMyo: a Tiny Foundation Model for Flexible EMG Signal Processing at the Edge: Methods

 For model evaluation, we employ the Wav2Vec2 \cite{baevski_2020_wav2vec20frameworkselfsupervised} ASR model, pretrained on LibriSpeech (English Language) within SpeechBrain \cite{speechbrain}.

 \textit{Speech Recognition} consists of recognizing speech (words) without any acoustic output, yielding text as output.
-Producing text directly from EMG signals is preferable to first synthesizing audio and then applying an ASR system: direct text prediction serves as a more efficient surrogate for human intelligibility, avoids the intermediate audio-generation stage, and yields improved recognition accuracy \cite{gaddy_2022_phdthesis}.
-Moreover, EMG-to-text models do not require an additional vocoder for speech production, substantially reducing model size and computational load.
+Direct EMG-to-text prediction avoids intermediate audio synthesis and reduces model complexity, yielding improved recognition accuracy \cite{gaddy_2022_phdthesis}.
 This makes the approach more suitable for deployment on resource-constrained embedded platforms.

-The model architecture is the same as before (Residuals, pre-trained Transformer Encoder and linear layer with softmax).
+The model architecture is the same as before.
 The input to the final linear layers has a dimension of $N_{c} \times 192$, the output dimension is 37 (26 lowercase English letters, 10 digits, and space character).
 We adopt the Connectionist Temporal Classification (CTC) \cite{graves_2006_connectionist} loss function with a 4-gram language model trained on the LibriSpeech dataset \cite{LibriSpeech}.
 During inference, beam search is applied to explore the search space and select the paths with the highest likelihood.

-The dataset is split as in Gaddy et al. \cite{gaddy2021improved}.
+The dataset is split as in \cite{gaddy2021improved}.
 Training is performed using both silent and vocalized EMG recordings; testing is performed on silent data.
 Data are split into training, validation, and test sets using the original index file containing pairs of book and sentence indexes.
 Each utterance is assigned to one of the three splits.
 During training, a size-aware sampler is used to group examples, together producing compact batches and a more efficient training stage.